ST. LOUIS

 Everyone had assigned seating which was nice.
 We had a whole table to ourselves and they had already set out the salads so we could start eating once we sat down.
 I was SO HUNGRY and expected a decent starter salad.
 Nothing too special but flavorful at least.
 Oh my gosh, it was the saddest thing ever and the bread on the side was bland, dry, and cold.

 We chose the chicken for the main dish and it was OK, but very small and the mashed potatoes tasted like the quick microwaveable ones you get at the store.
-This time around, we got some warm bread to go with it, and trust me, I took advantage of it.
-Overall I ate 4 bread rolls…hehe.
+This time around, we got some warm bread to go with it.

 Although the food was bad, the live music was good.
-There was a two-man band that played while we boarded all the way up until we started getting off the boat.
+There was a two-man band that played while we boarded up until we started getting off the boat.
 They played some classic hits and did shoutouts for birthdays, anniversaries, etc.

 That was basically it for the cruise.
-If it’s something you’re wanting to do I would recommend you not go with high expectations or a huge appetite.
+If it’s something you want to do I would recommend you not go with high expectations or a huge appetite.
 I definitely could’ve gone for some pizza or burgers afterward, but by the time we got back to the hotel, it was around 11 pm.

 Tram Ride to the Top